 The Incoherence Problem

 Your brand materials are polished.
 Your LinkedIn profile reads well.
 Your professional biography follows the right structural conventions.
 And yet something does not land.
 The image you project and the professional you experience internally are not the same.
-There is a gap — sometimes subtle, sometimes glaring — between the brand identity on the page and the one you inhabit when you walk into a meeting, give a presentation, or introduce yourself to someone whose opinion matters.
+There is a gap — sometimes subtle, sometimes glaring — between the brand identity on the page and the one you inhabit when you walk into a meeting.
+This disconnect affects how you give a presentation, or introduce yourself to someone whose opinion matters.

 You may have worked with a branding consultant.
 You may have invested in executive presence development, social media strategy, or media positioning.
 These efforts produced outputs — content, profiles, media placements — but did not resolve the underlying incoherence.
 The brand still feels like a performance rather than an expression.